 Competitors, you know they’re out there, but all too often, you don’t know who they are or what they’re doing.
 Does this sound familiar?
 Perhaps you don’t have the time to carry out formal competitor research, or maybe you don’t know where to begin.
 However, with a few tricks and useful bits of technology, researching your competitors doesn’t have to be a difficult task.

 Google your competitors

 There are many ways to identify your competitors.
 However, one of the quickest and easiest ways to discover who is out there is to Google them.
 There are several ways to do this effectively.
 Firstly, find out what keywords match your business.
-If for example, you’re an online florist, your keywords might be “online florist” or “flowers for delivery”.
-Simply typing these into Google will show a list of related businesses.
+If, for example, you’re an online florist, your keywords might be “online florist” or “flowers for delivery.”
+Merely typing these into Google will show a list of related businesses.
 Alternatively, you can Google your own business and then look at the “People also search for” function that appears on the right-hand side of the Google search results.
-If you wanted to get super in-depth, you can also Google whatever competitors you find and then use the “People also search for” function to find businesses related to them.
+If you wanted to get super in-depth, you could also Google whatever competitors you find and then use the “People also search for” function to find businesses related to them.